Incognito/rumprun_wiki_wiki/Info:-Remaining-issues-for-"OS-less"-rump-kernels.md

 problem: no clear "recipe" to compile and bundle existing programs.

-status: __DONE__'ish: exists in rumpuser-xen and can build off-the-internet software.
+status: __DONE__'ish: exists in rumprun-xen and can build off-the-internet software.
 Still need to figure out how to embed configuration information (e.g. network config) into the standalone stacks.

 ## pthreads

-status: __DONE__'ish: initial support pthread in both a rumprun userspace stack (using rumpfiber) and Xen committed
+status: __DONE__'ish: initial support pthread in both a rumprun-posix userspace stack (using rumpfiber) and Xen committed

 ## nanosleep/gettimeofday/timing